910629/Jarache/README.md

     '''
     git clone https://github.com/910629/Jarache
     '''
+   2. Navigate to the project directory.
+    '''
+    cd Jarache
+    '''
+   3.

   #### Using Docker (Desktop Application):
-   1. Install Docker: If you don't have Docker installed, download and install it from the official website:
+   1. Install Docker: If you don't have Docker installed, download and install it from the official
+   website:
    [Docker:get started](https://www.docker.com/get-started)
+   2. Build the docker image.
+    '''
+    docker build -t Jarache_image .
+    '''

  ### Running the Application
   #### Direct Execution (Without Docker; using IDE):